mathieubossaert/central2pg/README.md

 # pl-pyODK

 [pyODK](https://getodk.github.io/pyodk/) offers the possibility to better interact with ODK Central's database.
-We are developping other function tah make use of it.
+We are developping new functions that make use of it.

 This is a dadicated project you'll find here : [pl-pyODK](https://github.com/mathieubossaert/pl-pyodk)